djheru/reviews-api-sentiment-workflow/README.md

 - Trigger Lambda functions from email received events

 For our application, we will be sending an email to a single configured email address whenever there is a review with negative sentiment posted through the API.
 This requires us to first add the email address to the SES console and verify our control of it.
 Once the email address is verified, we can use SES to send emails on our behalf.

+### Orchestrate Workflows with Step Functions

+Amazon Step Functions is a workflow service used to orchestrate AWS services, automate business processes and build serverless applications.
+Workflows manage failures, retries, parallelization, service integrations and observability.

+For our application, we will be using Step Functions to manage the following 4 tasks:

+1. Detect the sentiment of the submitted review
+1. Generate an identifier for the request
+1. Save the review and sentiment in a database
+1. Send an email to support if the sentiment is negative

 This is a blank project for TypeScript development with CDK.